You are here

-There are many ways to join in this important effort.
-Any gift of any size is helpful and appreciated and gifts can be pledged over 1-3 years.
+Your gift will help The Ark do more in 2020.
+There are many ways to support The Ark.
+Any gift of any size is helpful and appreciated and gifts can be pledged over 1-5 years.

-SEAT SPONSORSHIP – For the first time ever The Ark is offering the opportunity to sponsor a seat at The Ark and add your own special inscription to the legendary listening room.
+SEAT SPONSORSHIP – Add your own special inscription to the legendary listening room with a seat sponsorship gift to The Ark.
 Seat sponsorships are available for new gifts to The Ark's renovation projects of $1,000 and $2,500.
 Seat sponsorships will receive recognition on the drink rails at The Ark.
 Availability is limited.

 Gifts can also be made in honor of the RFD Boys as part of The Ark’s special tribute.
 The RFD Boys have played The Ark more than any other band, and hold a very special place in our hearts.
-We’ll pay tribute to their dedication with special recognition displayed at The Ark.
-Gifts of any amount can be made to The Ark's renovation projects in their honor and donors will be recognized as Friends of the RFD Boys.
-FRIENDS OF THE RFD BOYS receive special recognition and an invitation to a celebration with the Boys at the tribute unveiling.
+Gifts of any amount can be made to The Ark in their honor and donors will be recognized as Friends of the RFD Boys.

-Please consider a gift to The Ark's renovation projects today.
-Whether you’re a first-time Ark donor or a previous supporter, we need your help.
-Donations of any amount can be made online or contact Charlotte at The Ark for more information at email@example.com or (734) 761-1800.
+Please consider a gift to The Ark today.
+Donations of any amount can be made online or contact Charlotte at The Ark for more information at firstname.lastname@example.org or (734) 761-1800.